What's Your Science Journey?

 Master of Research in Advanced Nano-materials at Western Sydney University.

 Like Hamid and Alex I too share a passion for science, research, knowledge and art.
-I have worked in the translation of scientific investigation and knowledge in academia and spoken of my research on the international stage; however, I've seen young graduates still find it difficult to apply themselves and their research to larger community, so seeing Hamid and Alex wanting to provide a resource to better the development of our young scientists and knowledge creators is an inspired idea.
+I have worked in the translation of scientific knowledge in academia and spoken of my research on the international stage.
+I've seen young graduates find it difficult to apply themselves in research or simply find it difficult navigating the professional science fields.
+So seeing Hamid and Alex wanting to provide a resource to better the development of our young scientists and knowledge-creators is an inspired idea.
 And here I am helping to make that vision a reality.

 Social Media Manager